 Edward Pickering decided to hire a team of women after his increasing frustrations with his male assistants.
 He declared that his maid could do a better job so he hired his maid, and subsequently a team of women whom soon discovered how to measure distances of stars.

 17. In 2012, Miss America claimed to make $45 million of scholarship money available to women annually, where in reality, in 2012, the Miss America Foundation gave out less than $500,000 in cash scholarships.

 18. During the 1988 purges in Iran, women were lashed for missing their daily prayers.
 When one woman died after 22 days and 550 lashes, the authorities certified her death as a suicide because it was 'she who had made the decision not to pray'.

 19. The Romans believed eyelashes fell out from excessive sex, so women would use cosmetics to make their eyelashes look fuller and longer to demonstrate their chastity.

 20. Although 227 minutes long, Lawrence of Arabia film has no women in speaking roles.
 It is reportedly the longest film not to have any dialog spoken by a woman.

 21Nguyen Thi Phuong Thao

-Nguyen Thi Phuong Thao is set to become Vietnam's first female billionaire thanks to her idea of staffing Vietjet Airlines with attractive women clad in sexy two-piece swimsuits.
+Nguyen Thi Phuong Thao became Vietnam's first female billionaire thanks to her idea of staffing Vietjet Airlines with attractive women clad in sexy two-piece swimsuits.

 22. A Listerine mouthwash ad from the 1920s coined the phrase, "Often a bridesmaid but never a bride" to describe women with bad breath.